 Introduction

-This 20 credit Principles of Dementia Care distance learning module is suitable for multi-professions and designed for all dementia care contexts.
+This 20 credit distance learning module, Principles of Dementia Care, is suitable for multi-professions and designed for all dementia care contexts.
+This module is available at level 6 (undergraduate level) or level 7 (Masters level).

 On successful completion of this module, you will be able to: